-An example of a traditional B2B market is automobile manufacturing.
-A vehicle's components are generally manufactured by different companies, and the auto manufacturer purchases these parts independently.
-The tires, hoses, batteries and electronics may be manufactured by separate companies, and then are sold directly to the automobile manufacturer.
-The products themselves do not end up in the hands of consumers, though often, the end product of the purchasing business does.
-Because so many small transactions result in one large business-to-consumer sale, B2B companies tend to be high volume.
+A good example of a traditional B2B market is automobile manufacturing.
+The tires, hoses, batteries and electronics essential to the final product – the vehicle – are often manufactured by separate companies, and then sold directly to the automobile manufacturer.
+When you buy a car from one company, you're really purchasing parts that were created by dozens, if not hundreds of businesses.
+Because so many small transactions result in one large business-to-consumer sale, B2B companies tend to experience a high volume of sales.

-The second category is product supply and procurement exchanges, otherwise known as e-procurement sites.
-These sites serve a range of industries and often focus on a niche market.
+Otherwise known as e-procurement sites, these sites serve a range of industries and often focus on a niche market.
 A company purchasing agent can shop for supplies from vendors, request proposals and even make bids for purchases at specific prices.
 These B2B websites enable the exchange of product supplies and procurement.

-Specialized or vertical industry portals provide a subweb of information for a specific industry or vertical, such as health care, construction, education or other vertical markets.
+Specialized or vertical industry portals provide a subweb of information for a specific industry or vertical, such as healthcare, construction, education or other specific markets.
 These sites provide product listings, discussion groups and other features.
 Vertical portal sites have a broader purpose than procurement sites, though they may also support purchasing.

-Brokering sites act as an intermediary between service providers and a potential business customer.
+Brokering sites fulfill companes' supply and procurement needs in another way.
+These sites act as an intermediary between service providers and a potential business customer.
 For example, a construction company may need to lease equipment.
 A broker site can help the construction company find an equipment manufacturer that is willing to lease out the needed equipment.
 Brokering sites and services include Neostratus' B2B Cloud Brokerage Platform and Axway B2Bi.

 The final category is information sites, or "infomediaries," which provide specialized information sites on specific industries for companies and their employees.
 These specialized search sites are often used as trade and industry standards organization sites.